How does Skydio 2/2+ use GPS?

-Skydio 2 has built-in GPS, which enhances the autonomous flight experience with features that enable it to follow a Beacon or go to a point on a map within the Skydio 2 app.
-Below are some details about Skydio 2’s GPS capabilities.
+Skydio 2/2+ has built-in GPS, which enhances the autonomous flight experience with features that enable it to follow a Beacon or go to a point on a map within the Skydio 2 app.
+Below are some details about the GPS capabilities of your Skydio 2/2+ drone.

 Acquire GPS lock

 After launching, fly a few meters in a lateral motion (forward, backward, left, or right) to acquire a GPS lock.
 This is a critical step that must be taken if you are going to fly your drone over water.

 [warning] Failure to acquire a GPS lock prior to flight over water may result in erratic flight and/or emergency landing.
 A minimum of 20 satellites is required when flying over water. [/warning]

 How to confirm you have a GPS lock: If your drone can ascend beyond 33 ft (10 m) above ground when outdoors you have a GPS lock.

 Last-known GPS location

 At any time during a flight (either following a subject or flying manually), you can easily return Skydio 2/2+ to your phone’s last-known GPS location, or a Home Point that you can set on a map - all from within the Skydio app.

 Not only is this a handy way to quickly return Skydio 2/2+ to your location, but it can be helpful if you’ve lost line of sight with Skydio 2/2+, or if it has lost you while tracking.

 - The GPS accuracy of many phones can vary from model to model, so Skydio may return to a location slightly offset from your own.